yanekyuk/ders/LING334/MidtermI_.md

   We humans tend to give away what we are thinking about by where we are looking, and infants use this information.
   When children hear someone produce a novel word, they will take it …

-  - 2-year-olds will infer that a novel label produced with an expression of surprise refers to an object that is alos nove lto the speaker.
+  - 2-year-olds will infer that a novel label produced with an expression of surprise refers to an object that is novel to the speaker.

   Children learn language in the absence of joint attention.
 But it is in a slower pace.